stinger222/stinger222/README.md

 React Frontend Developer
 ------------------------

-I love Web Development and was into it for more than 3 years now!<br />In the future I plan to dive deeper into Backend stuff and become Fullstack Developer!
+I love Web Development and was into it for more than 3 years now!<br />In the future I plan to dive deeper into other frontend frameworks and potentially backend
 <br /><br />

 * 🌍  I'm based in Moscow
 * ✉️  You can contact me at [sbpavel.work@gmail.com](mailto:sbpavel.work@gmail.com) or [telegram](https://t.me/c23e56a)
-* 🧠  I'm currently learning Vue.js framework and backend basics
+* 🧠  I'm currently learning Vue.js framework

 ### Skills